 The standard for issuance of a CPCN is generally whether the facility would be "in the public interest"-crucially, state law often directs state commissions to consider only the interests of in-state residents and businesses.
 Frequently, overcoming these hurdles involves not just navigating administrative processes before public utility commissions as well as, in some states, municipal authorities and departments of environmental protection but also defeating litigation challenges to state and municipal agency approvals and threats of legislative veto by the state legislature or through ballot measures.
 Multiplying these steps by however many states a project traverses yields a rough accounting of both the number of different procedural timelines that can govern a single project and the number of formal opportunities opponents have to impede it.
-Because opposition by landowners and competing energy suppliers is endemic to transmission facility development, transmission projects can take a decade or longer to develop the long and uncertain durations of the administrative and judicial processes can suspend projects while economic and commercial circumstances change, sometimes so substantially that they undermine project viability.
+Because opposition by landowners and competing energy suppliers is endemic to transmission facility development, transmission projects can take a decade or longer to develop if they are not stymied by state-administered processes and related litigation.
+Notably, the long and uncertain durations of the administrative and judicial processes can suspend projects while economic and commercial circumstances change, sometimes so substantially that they undermine project viability.